Early Life

 Children

 The Horowitz family has three children, including Sophia and Jules Horowitz.
 Not much is published online about their daughter Sophia Horowitz or the family’s third child.
 Jules Horowitz, on the other hand, is much more outspoken and social media-friendly.
 Jules Horowitz is a writer and USC School of Cinematic Arts graduate.
 He is also formerly Horowitz’s daughter.
 Jules states that he grew up suffering from severe depression due to being a man in a woman’s body.
-He underwent female-to-male gender transitioning.
+He underwent a female-to-male gender transition.

 This type of behavior dramatically departs from the conservative nature of Jules’ conservative father and grandfather.
 Regardless, there has been no public dispute over trouble in the Horowitz house.
 The couple’s third daughter has no presence on social media or in most of the couple’s public appearances.